KoshkinaVS/vortex_identification/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- NAAD (North Atlantic Atmospheric Database) team for data access
-- ECMWF for ERA5 reanalysis data
-- Contributors and reviewers of the vortex identification methods

 ## Contact

-For questions and support, please open an issue on GitHub or contact [your.email@example.com].
+For questions and support, please open an issue on GitHub or contact koshkina.vs@phystech.edu.